hapijs/glue/README.md

 When using glue to bootstrap an application there is a small gotcha regarding plugin load order.
 V8 will not guarantee JSON object elements are loaded in the sequential order defined in the object.
-Hence, if your plugin relies on a dependecy previously declared you may get a dependency does not exist error when starting the application.
+Hence, if a plugin relies on a dependecy previously declared in the `manifest`, the dependency may not be loaded first causing errors.

-The below does not work because the attributes.dependencies key just means that the server will at some point have loaded the other.
+If you set the attributes.dependencies key it just specifies that dependencies must eventually exist, but does not require
-It specifies that it must exist eventually, not that it must exist before your plugin.
-It will not cause a problem if you declare a dependency here.
-It just does not guarantee it will be loaded first.
+they exist before your plugin.
+In short, the below does not guarantee dependencies will be loaded first.

 ```
 register.attributes = {